Forms and documents

 Your insurant must be from either

-• a Canadian insurance company, or
+• a Canadian insurance company or

 • an insurance company outside Canada that

-• is authorized by the Office of the Superintendent of Financial Institutions (OSFI) under the Insurance Companies Act to provide accident and sickness insurance, and
+• is authorized by the Office of the Superintendent of Financial Institutions (OSFI) under the Insurance Companies Act to provide accident and sickness insurance, and appears on OSFI’s publicly available list of federally regulated financial institutions, and

+OSFI does not keep a list of foreign insurance companies that are outside Canada, unless they are registered with OSFI as branches or subsidiaries in Canada.
 Insurance brokers and insurance claims administrators are not insurance companies and will not appear on the OSFI list.

 Health insurance policy details